Thailand wildlife sanctuary volunteering holiday

 Description of Thailand wildlife sanctuary volunteering holiday

-Bears, elephants, monkeys... some of the world's most loved animals come together in this incredible wildlife centre off the well-beaten tourist trails of Thailand.
+Volunteer with Thailandís bears, elephants, monkeys and many more animals besides...
+Some of the world's most loved creatures come together in this incredible wildlife centre off the well-beaten tourist trails of Thailand.
 Here you will become involved in the workings of a top wildlife charity in Thailand, rescuing mistreated animals from across the country.

 The centre is a very moving place, as many of these animals have been rescued from quite traumatic existences.
 This is perfect for anyone who has a keen love for all animals, who wants to make a real change and who wants to see a side of Thailand not witnessed by the typical tourist.